meese-os/hexells/README.md

 - `stepPerFrame` The number of steps to take when generating and displaying each frame.
 Defaults to `1`
 - `timePerModel` The number of milliseconds to wait before generating and displaying a different model.
 Defaults to `20000`
 - `responsive` Whether or not to respond to input from the client.
 Defaults to `false`
 - `powerPreference` The power preference to use when creating the WebGL context.
-Defaults to `"low-power"`
+Defaults to `"default"`